cssinjs/jss/docs/react-jss.md

 )
 ```

-You can also access the JSS instance being used by default.
+You can also access the default JSS instance.

 ```javascript
 import {jss} from 'react-jss'